Gwen Stefani Shares Sexy Photo Of Herself And Blake Shelton On Valentine’s Day

 “Their relationship is almost too good to be true,” the Stefani source added.
 “They are very much alike and really have a very special relationship.
 All the things that need to work out for two people to merge lives have worked out.”

-Throughout the past few months, Gwen Stefani and Blake Shelton have been spotted together quite frequently and last month, they attended the 2017 People’s Choice Awards as a couple.
+Throughout the past few months, Gwen Stefani and Blake Shelton have been spotted together quite frequently, and last month, they attended the 2017 People’s Choice Awards as a couple.
 They even looked to be matching in blue outfits.

-As for the reports regarding a possible pregnancy, Gwen Stefani continues to be plagued by false rumors but so far, she and Shelton have not publicly discussed the idea of one day having a family with one another.
+As for the reports regarding a possible pregnancy, Gwen Stefani continues to be plagued by false rumors, but so far, she and Shelton have not publicly discussed the idea of one day having a family with one another.

 To see more of Gwen Stefani and Blake Shelton, tune into The Voice Season 12 when the new season premieres on Monday, February 27, at 8 p.m. on NBC.